phoevos/inyanga/README.md

 1. `python server.py` to initiate the server
 2. `python cli.py` to start the client

-You will need a running MongoDB instance, as well as the pip dependencies installed first.
+You will need a running MongoDB (created using v4.4.4) instance, as well as the pip dependencies installed first.
 Run `./dependencies.sh` to install dependencies.